giriadini/devops-pipeline/README.md

  security:
  =========
-  1. Inside jenkins, we can create roles, users and assign users only readonly and execute acces in jenkins.
+  1. In jenkins, role based strategy can be integrated by creating users and roles with specific access.
-  2. Follow verioning and tagging to avoid dangling images.
+  2. In Docker, follow versioning and tagging to avoid dangling images.
-  3. Used volumes to write the maven repo details.
+  3. Used volumes to write the maven repo details in the shell scripts.

   Webhooks:
   ==========
-   Since jenkins is running on localhost , dint conigure gitwebhooks in git
+   Since jenkins is running on localhost , gitwebhooks is not configured to this repo.

-   since tomcat and jenkins uses 8080, used different server address for the app.( using port forwarding in docker run command)
+   since tomcat and jenkins uses 8080, used different server address for the app(using port forwarding in docker run command).